emerysteele/macrodeckwebview/Readme.md

 # Running (Self Compile)

     - Clone the Repository
-    - Open .csproj in Visual Studio
+    - Open .sln in Visual Studio
     - Build the Solution
     - Run the Project